APYX MEDICAL CORPORATION (NASDAQ: APYX) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Apyx Medical Corporation (NASDAQ: APYX)

 Did you lose money on investments in Apyx Medical?
 If so, please visit Apyx Medical Corporation Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, June 7, 2022 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Apyx Medical Corporation ("Apyx" or the "Company") (NASDAQ: APYX) between May 12, 2021 and March 11, 2022, inclusive (the "Class Period").
+NEW YORK, June 08, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Apyx Medical Corporation (“Apyx” or the “Company”) ( APYX) between May 12, 2021 and March 11, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Middle District of Florida and alleges violations of the Securities Exchange Act of 1934.

 Apyx claims to be an advanced energy technology company with products in the cosmetic and surgical markets.
 Nearly 80% of the Company’s revenue is derived from the Advanced Energy segment, which consists of Apyx’s helium plasma technology that is marketed and sold as Renuvion (in the cosmetic surgery market) and J-Plasma (in the hospital surgical market).